TL-X-org/TL-V_Projects/README.md

 # About this Repo

-This repo is a starting-point for folks interested in getting involved in TL-Verilog-related projects (for h/w folks and s/w folks).
+This repo (containing just this README) is a starting-point for folks interested in getting involved in TL-Verilog-related projects (for both hardware folks and software/web-dev folks).
+These projects are a great opportunity to:
+  - showcase your talents
+  - develop new skills
+  - build your resume
+  - get involved with technology that can shape the future of the silicon industry
+  - prepare to apply for Google Summer of Code
+  - collaborate in academic research
+  - publish a papers

 # Learning Resources for TL-Verilog

+I (Steve Hoover) enjoy working with students and collaborators.
+I've worked with many, and I've been asked by many (upwards of 100) to provide mentorship.
+Before you ask, show that you can be of value.
+If you are interested in working with TL-Verilog, take initiative to begin ramping up on your own.

 Numerous trainings, videos, papers, and posts can be found on the [Redwood EDA Publications](https://www.redwoodeda.com/publications) page.